Neighbourhood health and Integrated Neighbourhood Teams

 The Government has said local neighbourhood health centres will relieve pressure on overstretched hospitals and provide cutting edge, personalised care.
 They will not only bring historically hospital-based services into the community – diagnostics, post-operative care and rehabilitation support – but will also offer services like debt advice, employment support and stop smoking or weight management, all of which will help tackle issues which affect people’s health.

-These resources are fully editable so that they can be used to meet your local needs.
+The below Word and PowerPoint resources are fully editable so that they can be used to meet your local needs.
 Highlighted areas of text should be updated / removed before finalising local versions for sharing with stakeholders.

 Long read – Community pharmacy a vital partner in neighbourhood health (existing services) (Word)